 *The difference between real chocolate and candy coating is that real chocolate is made with natural fat from cocoa bean.
 Real chocolate melts below body temperature and thus melts in the mouth.
 Candy coating is not made with 100% cocoa butter and is the reason why this product cannot be named chocolate.

-Traditionally hydrogenated fat is used which makes this a product similar, but not the same as real chocolate.
-This type of product will not melt in the mouth as easily and is often described as feeling waxy in the mouth.
+Traditionally hydrogenated fat is used in candy coating which is often described as feeling waxy in the mouth.
 The disadvantage of working with real chocolate is that it requires attention to detail.
 If not, the chocolate may not set properly and be crisp.
 Candy coating can simply be melted and be used and will always harden.
 For working or tempering chocolate visit http://www.eddyvandammeusa.com/2009/09/tempering-chocolate/.